arxiver/Visual-OS-Scheduler/README.md

 # OS-Scheduler
+Operating systems scheduling algorithms visualization. it is an OS scheduler using different scheduling algorithms
+### Getting Started
+These instructions will get you a copy of the project up and running on your local machine for develoment.

+### Requirements
+What things you need to install ?
+- matplotlib
+- tkinter
+- numpy
+### How to use?
+NB - you must have an input file contains the process to be scheduled . its format is at docs/document file
+1. Start the program
+2. Choose an input file
+3. Select the algorithm using the scrolling box .
+4. Click on Show/Update Graph .

-Operating systems scheduling algorithms visualization. it is an OS scheduler using different scheduling algorithms This module is responsible for generating a schedule for the current processes in the system to specify the CPU usage by these processes. implemented 4 scheduling algorithms:
+scheduler module is responsible for generating a schedule for the current processes in the system to specify the CPU usage by these processes. implemented 4 scheduling algorithms:
 1. Non-Preemptive Highest Priority First.(HPF)